DedSecInside/TorBot/README.md

 The branch name should be your new feature name in the format <Feature_featurename_version(optional)>.
 For example, <i>Feature_FasterCrawl_1.0</i>.
 Contributor name will be updated to the below list. :D

-## Dependencies
+### OS Dependencies
-1. Tor
+- Tor
-2. Python 3.x (Make sure pip3 is installed)
+- Python 3.x
-3. requests
-4. Beautiful Soup 4
-5. Socket
-6. Sock
-7. Argparse
-8. Git
+- Golang 1.x (Not Currently Used)

+### Python Dependencies
+- beautifulsoup4
+- PySocks
-9. termcolor
+- termcolor
+- requests
+- python-dotenv
-10. tldextract
+- tldextract
-11. Golang
+- requests_mock
+- yattag

 ## Basic setup
 Before you run the torBot make sure the following things are done properly: